Philadelphia Stars (baseball): Logos and Uniforms

 The Stars did not have an official team logo as professional and collegiate teams have today.
 It was not common practice for teams to have such standardized team symbols in the 1930s and 1940s.
 The Stars wore uniforms with red and navy blue decoration.
-The cap most commonly associated today with the Stars is their 1938 cap, seen above, which has a navy crown, red brim, and white star with a red sans-serif P. For most of their history, they wore a white cap with a red brim, and red sans-serif P as seen to the left.
-Another style cap worn by the Stars was an all navy cap with a red P.
+The cap most commonly associated today with the Stars is their 1938 cap, which has a navy crown, red brim, and white star with a red sans-serif P. For most of their history, they wore a white cap with a red brim and red sans-serif P. Another style cap worn by the Stars was an all navy cap with a red P.

 The Negro Leagues Baseball Museum (NLBM) created a series of team logos in the 1990s for the well-known Negro league teams so that the NLBM could license such logos and collect royalties for their use on merchandise.
 Such revenue helps sustain the museum.
 The Stars were one such team for which a contemporary logo was created.
 It is seen on NLBM-licensed Stars merchandise and while it supports the educational efforts of the Museum, it is not a historical logo.